e42s/infinity/README.md

 Infinity Language
 =================

+The idea of Infinity Langauge came from the needs of unification and arranging different calculuses as an extensions to the core of the language with dependent types (or MLTT core).
+While been working on distributed systems, data storages and stream processing, the core two languages: pi calculus and stream calculus discovered to be connected and being driven by a language with quantifiers as a primitives.

 Simple Lambda Calculus
 ----------------------

 Simple lambda calculus was discovered by Church as computational model of functions.
 This is the simplest model of lambda calculus in lambda cube, also it suffers from paradoxes.
 To help escape this the simple typed lambda caclulus was invented.
-While being primitive simple lambda calculus is widely used in interpreters: such as JavaScript, Erlang, Lua, K and other shells.
+While being primitive simple lambda calculus is widely used in interpreters: such as JavaScript (all modern browsers), Erlang (Ericsson), K (Kx Systems) and other shells.

 Hindley-Milner Type System
 --------------------------